-The Faculty consists of six Schools: Civil Engineering, Electrical Engineering, Mechanical and Industrial Engineering, Nuclear Engineering, Surveying, and Transport and Highways.
+The Faculty of Engineering The Faculty consists of six Schools: Civil Engineering, Electrical Engineering, Mechanical and Industrial Engineering, Nuclear Engineering, Surveying, and Transport and Highways.

-School of Civil Engineering The School of Civil Engineering consists of four departments, Water Engineering, Civil Engineering Materials, Structural Engineering and Engineering Construction and Management.
+School of Civil Engineering Civil Engineering Materials, Structural Engineering, and Engineering Construction and Management.
 The School conducts both part-time and full-time undergraduate courses in Civil Engineering.
 In addition, all departments conduct graduate courses and carry out graduate research programs in many fields.